Sculptor Brings Wartime Trawler Tragedy to Life

-Remnants of wood provide sculptor John Adamson with visions of human figures at work or play.But his latest carving is a sorrowful memento of a First World War drama in which a German U-boat sank 11 trawlers from the Scarborough fleet in September 1916.
+Remnants of wood provide sculptor John Adamson with visions of human figures at work or play.But his latest carving is a sorrowful memento of a Wartime Trawler Tragedy of the First World War in which a German U-boat sank 11 trawlers from the Scarborough fleet in September 1916.

 John, of Palace House Road, Hebden Bridge, is creating a piece of work for the Yorkshire Sculptors’ Group exhibition “Lines of Conflict” to be staged in the East Coast town in the autumn.

 His offering, called ‘Drowning not Waving’, is the evocative image of a trawler man, in thick knitted jumper, calling for help as he fights to survive a watery end after his trawler

 John said: “The wood was an off-cut from a silver birch tree that I was chainsaw carving.
 I saved it to make a stalk of a 5ft-diameter apple that I was discussing with Manchester Parks and Recreation department but that project fell through due to there being no money for it in the budget.

 “I almost always take my inspiration from the shape of the wood and the branch that was to be the stalk has become the arm of the drowning fisherman.”

 The fisherman’s face is based on his own, as he needs to take measurements to get the facial features in proportion.

 “I am the only model I know who will always be here when I need them and is prepared to have measurements taken with wooden dividers from sensitive parts of the face,”